eda-ricercatore/gulyas-scripts/notes/python.md

 Resources for adopting a *Python*ic approach to software development:
 + \cite[Appendix B, \SB.3.2, pp. 706--710]{Langtangen2009}
 + \cite[Chapter 41]{Lutz2013}
-	- The core ideals of the *Python*ic approach to software development are
+	- The core values/ideals of the *Python*ic approach to software development are
 		\cite[Chapter 41, section on "The Python Paradox," pp. 1409]{Lutz2013}:
 		* explicitness
 		* simplicity